danfuzz/samizdat/doc/language-guide/02-data.md

 #### Box

 A `Box` is a holder for some other value.
-(In other systems, boxes are sometimes called "cells" or "handles".)
+(In other systems, boxes are sometimes called "cells" or "handles.")

 In addition to the box constructor functions, the three functions that deal with boxes are `fetch` to get the contents of a box (or void if